Get the FREE one-click dictionary software for Windows

 "the tribes like to hawk in the desert"

-Derived forms: hawking, hawks, hawked
+Derived forms: hawks, hawking, hawked

-Type of: bird of prey, board, cough, deal, hunt, hunt down, militarist, raptor, raptorial bird, run, sell, track down, trade, warmonger
+Type of: bird of prey, board, deal, hunt, hunt down, militarist, raptor, raptorial bird, run, sell, track down, trade, warmonger

-Antonym: peacenik
+Antonym: dove

 Part of: Accipitridae, family Accipitridae

-Encyclopedia: Hawk, Dove
+Encyclopedia: Hawk, Harry